seanstrom/Essays/importance-of-values.md

 Most of what's to be covered is an opinionated stance on how I wish to write programs.
 Many of the concepts covered can be applied to many languages/stacks/paradigms, but we specifically target Javascript in the discussion.
 I should also mention, that for the sake of simplicity, certain topics don't go too far in depth.
-The fact is that some concepts here may need their own entire essay to properly explain.
-I try to give enough of an introduction to them, while keeping it relevant.
+The fact is some concepts mentioned may need their own entire essay to be explained properly.
+But I have tried to give enough of an introduction to them, while focusing on the main idea.
 With all that said, let's begin.

 ### Our System